Boat Safe is a community supported site. We may earn commission from links on this page, but we have confidence in all recommended products.

 Always check the label on any changing oil before you make a purchase.
 Make sure it’s going to suit your needs and how you plan to tan.
 Some of these contain self-tanning agents to help boost the color.
 Some of them can get extremely dark very quickly.
 Others offer SPF protection from the UV rays, but some do not.
 Make sure you know what you’re getting into.
 The last thing you want to do is end up getting too dark and having to wait out a bad tan.

 Sun tanning oils can be made from many different things.
-Obviously there’s going to be an oil a base.
+Obviously, there’s going to be an oil base.
 But there are other ingredients that are included as well.
 Depending on your skin type and personal feelings, this can have an effect on the oil that you want to use.
 Some oils are made with entirely organic ingredients.
 If that’s important for you, you can search those ones out.
-Others advertise themselves as being a vegan.
+Others advertise themselves as being vegan.
 You might think that all tanning oils are vegan but that’s not necessarily the case.
 Some contain things like beeswax, or oils to drive from animal sources.
 Most tanning oils are cruelty-free but it’s always good to check the label.

 In addition to oil, you can double-check what other ingredients are included.
 Some include moisturizers to help keep your skin looking and feeling fresh.
 Vitamins, especially vitamin e, are often included as well.
-These can help keep your skin feeling healthy and preventing dryness.
+These can help keep your skin feeling healthy and prevent dryness.
 And of course, things like fragrance may also be added.
 It all depends on what your personal preferences are.